 Living Kidney Donor Program

 At Tampa General Hospital we have tremendous experience in kidney transplantation.
-The TGH Living Kidney Donor program is one of the leaders in the state of Florida in living donor transplantation.
-In fact, we have performed over 800 living kidney donor transplants, which makes us the #2 transplant center in the state for total volume.
-Living donor kidney transplantation provides patients with another option for transplant and has several advantages over a transplant from a deceased donor.
-The most important of these is a shorter waiting time for an organ.
-More than 100,000 people are waiting for a kidney transplant in the United States.
-At Tampa General Hospital, our living donor kidney transplant program is helping to make more kidney transplants available to those who need them.
-Below are some frequently asked questions about living donor kidney transplantation.
+The TGH Living Kidney Donor program is one of the leaders in the state of Florida in living-donor kidney transplantation.
+In fact, we have performed over 1,000 living-donor kidney transplants, which makes us the #2 transplant center in the state for total volume.
+Living-donor kidney transplantation provides patients with another option for transplant.
+Living-donor kidney donation provides several advantages over a transplant from a deceased donor.
+The most important is a shorter waiting time for an organ.
+Approximately 100,000 people are waiting for a kidney transplant in the United States.
+At Tampa General Hospital, our living kidney donor program is helping to make more kidney transplants available to those who need them.
+Below are some frequently asked questions about living-donor kidney transplantation.
 Additionally, you can find financial information for organ donors and tips on finding a living donor.
 If we can be of further help in answering your questions about living kidney donation, please e-mail us at email@example.com or call (813) 844-5669, or 1-800-505-7769.
 Press 5 for the kidney transplant program, then 3 for the living kidney donor program for a confidential phone consultation.

 What is a living donor kidney transplant?

-During a living donor kidney transplant, surgeons remove a healthy kidney from the body of the donor (a living person).
-Surgeons then place the healthy kidney into the body of the person who is in need of a kidney (the recipient).
-(The recipient's unhealthy kidney is not actually removed).
-Afterward, both the living organ donor and the recipient can have normal, active lives.
-In fact, recent studies have found that living kidney donors often lead healthier lives than other people and have an excellent quality of life.
-Our living donor kidney transplant program allows friends, relatives or even an anonymous person to donate a kidney to help someone in need.
+During a living-donor kidney transplant, surgeons remove a kidney from a healthy living person.
+Surgeons then place the healthy kidney into the person who is in need of a kidney, otherwise known as a recipient.
+The recipient's unhealthy kidney is not actually removed.
+Afterward, both the living organ donor and the recipient can lead normal, active lives.
+In fact, recent studies have found that living kidney donors often lead healthier lives and have an excellent quality of life.
+Our living-donor kidney transplant program allows friends, relatives or even an anonymous person to donate a kidney to help someone in need.
 Organ donors provide an important gift because it helps give another person a second chance at life.

-Kidney transplantation is the most common type of living donor transplant.
+Kidney transplantation is the most common type of living-donor transplant.
 The first such transplant in the United States was done in 1954, when a 23-year-old man received a kidney from his twin brother.
-Since then, there have been thousands of living donor kidney transplants nationwide.
+Since then, there have been thousands of living-donor kidney transplants nationwide.
 Surgeons at Tampa General Hospital have been transplanting kidneys from living donors since 1974.
-We have performed over 800 living donor kidney transplants.
-Approximately, 25% of our annual transplants are from living donors.
+We have performed over 1,000 living donor kidney transplants.
+Approximately 20% of our annual transplants are from living donors.

 What are the advantages of using a living donor?